berylliumsec/orionOps/docs/aws_playbook.md

 Exploit Techniques:

-To check if an instance is running IMDSv1, simply run the following command from within the instance:
+NOTE: these commands need to be run from within the instance or through ServerSide Request Forgery (Post Compromise) To check if an instance is running IMDSv1, simply run the following command from within the instance:

 ```bash